-Holidays should be a joyous time spent with friends and family.
-But holidays focused around food can create added stress for parents of children with food allergies.
+Holidays should be a joyful time spent with friends and family.
+But holidays focused around food can create added stress for parents and caregivers of children with food allergies.
 These tips will help you avoid food allergy reactions during holiday celebrations.

 Keep the Focus on the Holiday, Not the Food